 Ingredients:-

-Carefully put your hand under the skin of the turkey breast from the neck end and separate the skin from the flesh without tearing the skin.
 Mix up the brown sugar and dried chilli flakes and rub them on the flesh of the breast under the skin.

-Place the garlic bulb in the cavity
+Place the garlic bulb in the cavity and layer the streaky bacon over the breast.

 Once your smoker is up to temperature pop the bird in and give it the full time as recommended above at 225°F or 110°C.

-After the allotted time, remove it from the smoker, rest for 60 minutes and now you’re ready to carve the most succulent Thanksgiving BBQ turkey!
+The resting phase is the perfect opportunity to cook the potatoes and the veggies and once done you’re ready to carve the most succulent Thanksgiving BBQ turkey!